 - View our Definitive Guide to Ripening an Avocado for more information

-As with any food preparation, begin by washing your hands in hot, soapy water and dry them with a clean paper towel.
+As with any food preparation, begin by washing your hands in hot, soapy water and drying them with a clean towel.
 To avoid cross-contamination from raw meat, poultry or eggs, always disinfect your cutting surfaces and utensils.
-Thoroughly wash the fruit before you slice it.
+Always thoroughly wash and then dry the fruit before you slice it.

 Use this simple process when cutting avocados: